derek-dchu/Java/notes/language.md

 ```
 Only 1 & 2 can be used.
 A final variable that is not initialized at the time of declaration which can be initialize only in constructor.

-* final object still can change value.
+* final object still can change value. (e.g. Array)
-* final method cannot be override.
+* final method cannot be overridden.
 * final class cannot be inherited.

-### finally
+### finally {}
-* finally block will not be executed if program exits `system.exit()` or fatal error (e.g. OutOfMemoryError).
+finally block will not be executed if program exits `system.exit()` or fatal error (e.g. OutOfMemoryError).

 ### finalize()
-A callback method that may be invoked by garbage collection, which performs like a destructor in C++.
+finalize is a method can be called by the garbage collector on an object when garbage collection determines that there are no more references to the object.
+It performs like a destructor in C++.
 It can be override.

 ## Garbage Collection